cudanlab/cudanlab.github.io/content/events/2021-03-29-indrek-ibrus-cudan-lecture.md

 **When:** 2021-03-29 10:00-12:00 (Tallinn time)
 **Where:** CUDAN Open Lab (online)

-The event was public via zoom.

 Video of the seminar: https://youtu.be/t1K1fE0igpk

 <!--more-->